virajbdeshpande/AmpliconArchitect/README.md

     * Homology/InsertionSequence: Sequence of the homologous sequence or insertion at the breakpoint.
 If split reads are not found, this column is set to `None`.
 If the size is `0`, then this column is empty.

-## Checkpointing and modular integration with other tools:
+## Checkpointing and modular integration with other tools
 The user may force AA to use existing data in order to recalculate information from previous runs or use data from external tools.
 Here are instructions for using prior or external data at various stages:
 1. Interval selection: The user may select intervals from each amplicon and provide them in a separate BED file.
 The user may then run AA separately with each amplicon (bed file) using the option `--extendmode CLUSTERED` to indicate that AA should use all intervals within the provided as a single amplicon).